Tipoca/scaml/README.md

 # SCaml, Smart Contract Abstract Machine Language.

+> A scam never calls itself a scam.

 Small and Simple Strict Subset of OCaml for Smart contracts.

 ## Strict subset of OCaml